nullableVoidPtr/deobf/README.md

 This is a hacky project I made over a week, and was mostly a messy exercise in AST analysis and transformations, while also being my first node.js project.
 I have achieved source recovery with some small samples, however I wouldn't trust any output to be executable and 1:1 with larger inputs.
-For the most part, the output is meant to be a supplement to reverse-engineering the original sample Use at your own peril.
+For the most part, the output is meant to be a supplement to reverse-engineering the original sample.
+Use at your own peril.
 ## Usage
 ```